mishoo/UglifyJS/README.md

 `foo=bar`, or just `foo` (the latter implies a boolean option that you want to set `true`; it's effectively a shortcut for `foo=true`).

-- `sequences` -- join consecutive simple statements using the comma operator
+- `sequences` (default: true) -- join consecutive simple statements using the comma operator.
+May be set to a positive integer to specify the maximum number of consecutive comma sequences that will be generated.
+If this option is set to `true` then the default sequences limit is `2000`.
+Set option to `false` or `0` to disable.
+On rare occasions the default sequences limit leads to very slow compress times in which case a value of `20` or less is recommended.

 - `properties` -- rewrite property access using the dot notation, for example `foo["bar"] → foo.bar`